 The steering committee

-As an almost entirely voluntary-run organisation, the delivery of the 100 Archive’s activities are the responsibility of its steering committee.
+As an almost entirely voluntary-run organisation, the delivery of 100 Archive’s activities are the responsibility of its steering committee.
 With a small amount of administrative help, steering committee members must ensure that the 100 Archive’s activities are delivered and our financial and governance responsibilities are met.
 This is an active role that requires enthusiasm, strategic thinking and commitment!

 Each new steering committee member will join the organisation for a term of three years, with the option to renew and spend a maximum of six years on the committee.
-The committee meets every two months, plus an AGM, and each committee member will be responsible for the management of a particular area of the 100 Archive’s activity.
+The committee meets every two months, plus an AGM, and each committee member will be responsible for the management of a particular area of 100 Archive’s activity.
 Meetings are currently held virtually, but ideally we would meet in person for the AGM and one other meeting per year, likely in Dublin.

 The type of tasks steering committee members will be expected to undertake include:

 Ensuring that each annual selection is managed and delivered.
 Supporting our articles team.
 Managing the website’s ongoing maintenance and development.
 Devising and delivering events and projects.
 Developing relationships with academia and education.
 Managing our fundraising, partnerships and stakeholder relationships.
 Ensuring our finance, administration and governance responsibilities are met.
-Representing the 100 Archive at events, speaking engagements and other public-facing activities.
+Representing 100 Archive at events, speaking engagements and other public-facing activities.
 Maximising opportunities for organisational development.